Pranathi-Reddy-19/TeamLakshya/README.md

 #### 4\. **CRITICAL:** Authorize Google (One-Time Step)

-You must run this command *once* to generate your `token.json` file.

 1. Open an interactive shell in the `celery_worker`:
     ```bash
     docker-compose exec celery_worker bash